pgaskin/BookBrowser/README.md

   -bookdir string
     	The directory to get books from.
 This directory must exist. (default ".")
   -tempdir string
     	The directory to use for storing temporary files such as book cover thumbnails.
-This directory is create on start and deleted on exit. (default "./_temp")
+This directory is create on start and deleted on exit. (default is a subdirectory in your system's temp directory)
 ````